code-payments/code-sdk/docs/reference/splitter.md

 Importantly, if a transaction using a durable nonce is submitted, the value of the durable nonce is advanced.
 This prevents replay attacks.
 It doesn't matter if the transaction fails or succeeds, the value of the durable nonce is advanced.
 :::

 This means that a durable nonced transaction has similar semantics to that of writing a [cheque](https://en.wikipedia.org/wiki/Cheque).
-A cheque can be cashed at any time, but it doesn't garantee that the funds are available.
+A cheque can be cashed at any time, but it doesn't guarantee that the funds are available.
 Similar to how a cheque can bounce, a transaction using a durable nonce can fail if the account doesn't exist or have enough funds.

 However, when combined with a [Timelock](./timelock.md) account, a durable nonced transaction is guaranteed to succeed within a certain time period.
 So long as the Timelock account has been observed to have enough funds, the transaction will succeed.
 To ensure that a Timelock account has the requisite funds while giving time for the Code Sequencer to accumulate enough batched transactions the current unlock period for a Timelock account is set to 21 days.